FrankBoesing/TeensyFMTransmitter/README.md

 Prototype version, more a study than ready to use.

+* processes audio from 44.1ksps WAV files
+* further processing @352.8 ksps sample rate
 * Pre-emphasis filter implemented
-* interpolation implemented in order to be able to accurately produce the MPX-signal
+* interpolation-by-8 implemented in order to be able to accurately produce the MPX-signal
-* Stereo implemented
+* Stereo processing implemented

 DO NOT CONNECT A WIRE AS ANTENNA